tasmota/docs/docs/Scripting-Language.md

     you will need these additional defines:
     #define USE_TLS
     #define TESLA_POWERWALL
-    #define USE_SENDMAIL (because this SSL Library from email is needed)
+    #define USE_SENDMAIL (because the SSL Library from email is needed)
     #define SCRIPT_GET_HTTPS_JP

     remark: since the Tasmota JSON parser has various limitations some TESLA JSON values had to be renamed to get a more compact response.